Howards End: Literature

-On Beauty, a novel by Zadie Smith, is based on Howards End and was written as a homage to Forster.
+On Beauty, a 2005 novel by Zadie Smith, is loosely based on Howards End and was written as a homage to Forster.

 Theatre

 A stage adaptation by Lance Sieveking and Cottrell, was performed in 1967 on tour and at the New Theatre in London, with Gwen Watford, Gemma Jones, Michael Goodliffe, Joyce Carey and Andrew Ray in the cast.
 Forster co-operated in the production.

-The Inheritance is a play in two parts by Matthew Lopez, which gets inspiration from the Forster novel to portray instead the generation that came after the height of the AIDS crisis, addressing the life of a young gay man in New York.
+The Inheritance is a play in two parts by Matthew Lopez, which derives inspiration from the Forster novel to portray instead the generation that came after the height of the AIDS crisis, addressing the life of a young gay man in New York.
 The play opened on 2 March 2018, at Young Vic and later transferred to the West End at the Noël Coward Theatre.
 The production won four Olivier Awards including Best Play.
-The play opened on Broadway at the Ethel Barrymore Theatre in September 2019.
+The play opened on Broadway at the Ethel Barrymore Theatre in November 2019 and in March 2020 closed a few days earlier than announced due to the COVID-19 pandemic.
+The play was awarded the 2021 Tony Award for Best Play.
+Das Vermächtnis, the German translation by Hannes Becker, premiered at Munich's Residenztheater in January 2022; at Vienna's Theater in der Josefstadt in March 2025.

 Television

 A British television adaptation of the novel in the BBC's Play of the Month series was broadcast in 1970, and starred Leo Genn, Sarah-Jane Gwillim, and Glenda Jackson.

-In November 2017, a four-part adaptation by Kenneth Lonergan was broadcast by the BBC.
-It was a co-production with US broadcaster Starz.
+In November 2017, a 4-part miniseries by Kenneth Lonergan was released on the BBC and Starz.